 “Bus services” means all registered bus services which start or finish in Kent (except for those services run by operators who elect not to participate in the pass scheme or where some other restriction agreed by Kent County Council applies) and, for the avoidance of doubt, coach and private bus services such as vehicles hired to provide school transport under the Education Acts and rail travel are not included.

-“Completed application” means the application for a pass completed accurately accompanied by the application fee or completed Direct Debit agreement and received by Kent County Council's Public Transport Department.
+“Completed application” means the application for a pass completed fully and accurately accompanied by the application fee or completed Direct Debit agreement (if applicable) and received by Kent County Council's Public Transport Department.

-“Direct Debit agreement” means the Direct Debit agreement in place from time to time for the purpose of timely payment by instalment of the application fee to Kent County Council for the pass.
+“Direct Debit agreement” means the Direct Debit agreement in place for the purpose of timely payment by instalment of the application fee to Kent County Council for the pass.

 “Eligible person” means any of the following:

-- A pupil regardless of age in academic year groups 7-11 whose principal place of residence is within Kent and who is enrolled for attendance at a recognised institution.
+- A pupil regardless of age in academic year groups 7 to 11 whose principal place of residence is within Kent and who is enrolled for attendance at a recognised institution.

 - A pupil who by age would ordinarily be in academic year group 11 but on the grounds of educational attainment is in academic year group 12 whose principal place of residence is within Kent and who is enrolled for attendance at a recognised institution.

-- A pupil in academic year groups 7-11 whose principal place of residence is within Kent but who is educated at home and has been registered as such with the Admissions and Transport Team within the Education, Learning and Skills directorate of Kent County Council.
+- A pupil in academic year groups 7 to 11 whose principal place of residence is within Kent but who is educated at home and has been registered as such with the Admissions and Transport Team within the Education, Learning and Skills directorate of Kent County Council.